akka/akka/akka-docs/src/main/paradox/typed/guide/tutorial_1.md

 	at akka.actor.typed.Behavior$.interpretMessage(Behavior.scala:369)
 ```

 We see that after failure the supervised actor is stopped and immediately restarted.
 We also see a log entry reporting the exception that was handled, in this case, our test exception.
-In this example we also used the `PreRestart` signal which is processed before restarts.
+In this example we also used the @apidoc[akka.actor.typed.PreRestart] signal which is processed before restarts.

 For the impatient, we also recommend looking into the @ref:[fault tolerance reference page](../fault-tolerance.md) for more in-depth
 details.